 The downside, this area is not conducive for cheese production due to the hot summer temperatures and extreme arid climate.
 At one time, the Arabs renamed the area to “Al Mansha” which means land without water.
 Needless to say, the Spanish changed the name to Mancha.

-What is Manchego Cheese and How is made
+What is Manchego Cheese

 To date, the region has installed numerous irrigation systems and the entire cheese production is monitored and protected by the Regulatory Council for the PDO of Queso Manchego.